5150brien/retsdk/README.md

 A Python SDK for the Real Estate Transaction Standard (RETS)

-## Supported Transactions

--Login/Logout
--GetMetadata
--Search
--GetObject

 ## Usage

 ### Initialize a client

-Start a new client to setup a connection to a RETS server and load account options.
+Create a new RETSConnection instance to connect to a RETS server and load account options.

+##### Example
 ```python
 from retsdk.client import RETSConnection